 Dosing of Vitamin D

 Vitamin D dosing should be personalized based on your own lab results.
 For example, if your vitamin D levels are adequate (50-70 ng/mL), a maintenance dose of about 2,000 units per day may be most appropriate.
 However, you may require higher doses (5,000 units per day) if your blood levels indicate a vitamin D inadequacy or deficiency.
-If you are severely deficient, you may require a short term prescription for a megadose of vitamin D. We check vitamin D levels and provide personalized recommendations for all of our patients here at Root.
+If you are severely deficient, you may require a short term prescription for a megadose of vitamin D. We check vitamin D levels and provide personalized recommendations for all of our clinical program members here at Root.

 Ideally, your vitamin D supplement should also contain vitamin K2, which helps direct calcium and vitamin D to your bones where it can be used and stored.
-Purchase Vitamin D with K2 from our Root Shop.

 Individualizing Your PCOS Supplements